OSRAM Cool Blue Intense Next Gen Xenon bulbs

 Measured in real OE projector housings

-CBI-NG results come from the same version 2.0 HID bench used for the rest of the current Xenon section.
+CBI-NG results come from the same BulbFacts version 2.0 HID bench used for the rest of the current Xenon section.

 The three projectors used here cover different beam styles: a wider Nissan Murano beam, a sharper Acura TL beam, and a tighter Lexus RX low-beam projector.
 A good replacement bulb needs to behave well across more than one housing.